Greater Cleveland Conference: Original GCC Members

+Current conference

-The original lineup of the Greater Cleveland Conference began in 2015 with Brunswick, Elyria, Euclid, Medina, Mentor, Shaker Heights, Solon, and Strongsville.
+The inaugural lineup of the reformed Greater Cleveland Conference began in 2015 with Brunswick, Elyria, Euclid, Medina, Mentor, Shaker Heights, Solon, and Strongsville.
+But two changes happened within the first five years.

 Shaker Heights announced in January 2019 that they would leave the GCC to rejoin the Lake Erie League for the 2020–21 school year.
 The district cited "new and improved leadership in the LEL, better geography and travel times, but also diversity/cultural sensitivity issues" as reasons for leaving.
 On January 16, 2020, Elyria accepted an invitation to leave for the Southwestern Conference, effective in 2021.
-These departures left the league with six schools for the 2021–22 and 2022–23 school years.
+These departures left the league with only six schools for the 2021–22 and 2022–23 school years.

-A unanimous vote on April 13, 2022, granted approval for Cleveland Heights and Shaker Heights of the Lake Erie League to join the conference beginning with the 2023-24 school year.
-Later that year in September, Solon announced plans to leave for the Suburban League, at the conclusion of the current school year, a year earlier than conference bylaws allowed.
+More changes followed quickly.
+A unanimous vote on April 13, 2022 granted approval for Cleveland Heights to join and Shaker Heights to rejoin respectively, leaving the Lake Erie League behind beginning with the 2023-24 school year.
+Later that year, in September, Solon announced plans to leave for the Suburban League at the conclusion of the current school year, a year earlier than conference bylaws allowed.
 At its December 2022 meeting, the GCC approved Solon's departure for all sports except for football, citing difficulties scheduling with seven teams.
-Under the agreement, Solon football will play the 2023 season in the GCC while all other sports will begin play in the Suburban League.
-Football will join the Suburban League in 2024.
+Under the agreement, Solon football played the 2023 season in the GCC while all other sports began play in the Suburban League.
+Football joined the Suburban League in 2024.
+In May 2024, the conference approved Lorain to join the conference in all sports in the 2025-26 school year.
+In 2025, it was announced Painesville Riverside would be joining the conference in 2026 to replace Medina who is departing for the Suburban League.